 Motorists cause many pedestrian accidents each year due to their negligence.
 The National Safety Council reported that in 2019, there were 7,668 pedestrian fatalities around the country.
 The speed of a vehicle when it strikes someone on foot is directly related to the risk of death.
 Some of the reasons these accidents happen are:

 - Distracted driving: Texting, checking GPS, changing a radio station, and other activities can lead to a pedestrian accident.
-Even though only five seconds is required to send a text, the vehicle is traveling the length of a football field in that time.
+Even though only five seconds is required to send a text, the vehicle travels the length of a football field.